Fate/Grand Order: Anime

-An anime adaptation of the Fate/Grand Order: Fujimaru Ritsuka Doesn't Get It comedy manga was announced during the annual Fate Project New Year's Eve TV Special on 31 December 2022.
+An anime adaptation of the Fate/Grand Order: You've Lost Ritsuka Fujimaru comedy manga was announced during the annual Fate Project New Year's Eve TV Special on 31 December 2022.
 The series is directed by Tsuchida and animated by DLE.
 It premiered on 4 February 2023.

 Films

 A two-part anime film adaptation, titled Fate/Grand Order - Divine Realm of the Round Table: Camelot (フェイト/グランドオーダー -神聖円卓領域 キャメロット-, Feito/Gurando Ōdā Shinsei Entaku Ryōiki Kyamerotto) was produced by Production I.G and Signal.MD, adapting the 6th chapter of the game.
 Ukyō Kodachi wrote the first films' scripts, and Keita Haga and Hideyuki Fukasawa composed the films' scores.
 Kei Suezawa directed the first film at Signal.MD while Kazuto Arai directed the second film at Production I.G.
 Both films feature animation character designs by Mieko Hosoi, Kazuchika Kise and Nakaya Onsen, who adapted Takashi Takeuchi's original designs.
 The first of two films, subtitled Wandering; Airgetlám, was slated to premiere on 15 August 2020, but was delayed to 5 December 2020 due to the COVID-19 pandemic.
 Maaya Sakamoto performed the song "Dokuhaku" (独白) as the first film's theme.
 After the premiere of the first film, it was announced that the second film, subtitled Paladin: Agateram, was set to premiere on 8 May 2021, but was delayed to 15 May 2021 due to emergency COVID-19 procedures.
 A theatrical film adaptation of the final chapter of the first part of the game by CloverWorks, Fate/Grand Order: Final Singularity-Grand Temple of Time: Solomon, was released in theaters on 30 July 2021.
 The main staff from the Babylonia anime adaptation returned to helm the film, with Kinoko Nasu credited for the original script.